Save it for later!

 If you have been following the blog for some time, you know I have lived with a tight, walk-through laundry room in every home we lived in the last 16 years.

-Our laundry rooms were either tight or they were outside of the house (think Southern California), without any type of structure or organizing system to support the activity it’s meant to.
+Our laundry rooms were either cramped or located outside the house (think Southern California), without any structure or organizing system to support the activity they were meant to facilitate.

-It’s hard to tackle the laundry when the space you’re working in doesn’t offer much comfort.
-Even more when it comes to doing the laundry which isn’t my favorite chore around the house, to begin with.
+It’s hard to tackle the laundry when the space you’re working in doesn’t offer much comfort, especially when it comes to doing laundry, which isn’t my favorite chore around the house to begin with.

-Me and Tuff in the new laundry room.
+Tuff and I in the new laundry room.

-The laundry here at home has a good size, however, it also works as a passage to the garage – yes, I know, again! and it’s also connected to the side of the house through a hallway forming an L-shape space.
+The laundry here at home is a good size; however, it also serves as a passage to the garage – yes, I know, again!- and it’s also connected to the side of the house through a hallway that forms an L-shape space.

-We come through the garage from school, groceries, travels and like every family, we have our stuff and we need a place to store them.
+We come through the garage from school, groceries, and travels, and like every family, we have our belongings, and we need a place to store them.

-We also use the side door daily when we go for walks, to take the trash out, to care for the yard etc.
+We also use the side door daily for walks, taking out the trash, yard care, and other purposes.

-And since we’re no longer living in sunny San Diego and are now dealing with extreme winters in Illinois, we have muddy boots and wet jackets that need a place to dry which means we needed a mudroom.
+And since we’re no longer living in sunny San Diego and are now dealing with extreme winters in Illinois, we have muddy boots and wet jackets that need a place to dry, which means we need a mudroom.

-The holidays were coming up, winter was showing its face again and we wanted to enjoy the season in our new home.
-So it was only in March of this year that we took a full breath and decided to get some work in the laundry room done.
+The holidays were approaching, winter was on its way again, and we wanted to make the most of the season in our new home.
+It wasn’t until March of this year that we took a full breath and decided to tackle some work in the laundry room.

-We knew we didn’t want a full renovation, moving plumbing around, installing cabinetry or replacing the washer and dryer, so we asked our awesome contractor to work with us on a “facelift”.
+We knew we didn’t want a complete renovation, including moving plumbing around, installing cabinetry, or replacing the washer and dryer, so we asked our excellent contractor to work with us on a “facelift.”

 1. Change flooring